--n, --line-number Precede each output line by its line number in the file, followed by a colon and a space for matching lines or a hyphen and a space for context lines.
+-n, --line-number Precede each output line by its line number in the file, followed by a colon for matching lines or a hyphen for context lines.
 If the filename is also being output, it precedes the line number.
+This option is forced if --line-offsets is used.

 -o, --only-matching Show only the part of the line that matched a pattern.
 In this mode, no context is shown.
 That is, the -A, -B, and -C options are ignored.
+If there is more than one match in a line, each of them is shown separately.
+If -o is combined with -v (invert the sense of the match to find non-matching lines), no output is generated, but the return code is set appropriately.
+This option is mutually exclusive with --file-offsets and --line-offsets.